Burkhardt/Umoya/docs/sample and training - usecases/query resource on repo or locally.md

 Note :
 Ensure you have umoya cli tool installed.
 You can just type 'umoya' in commanline and check version 2.4.2 is installed or not.
-If you do not have then please follow this page : Install Umoya CLI Tool and configure once.
+If you do not have then please follow this page : [Installation](https://github.com/Umoya-ai/UMOYA/blob/master/docs/sample%20and%20training%20-%20usecases/install%20umoya%20cli%20tool.md) and [Configuration](https://github.com/Umoya-ai/UMOYA/blob/master/docs/sample%20and%20training%20-%20usecases/init%20or%20configure%20umoya%20cli%20tool.md)

 ### Steps
 * To get the list of your resource from local ZMOD directory or Repo server, use the below command:</br>